Metamath: Metamath Proof Explorer

-The Metamath Proof Explorer (recorded in set.mm) is the main and by far the largest database, with over 23,000 proofs in its main part as of July 2019.
+The Metamath Proof Explorer (recorded in set.mm) is the main database.
 It is based on classical first-order logic and ZFC set theory (with the addition of Tarski-Grothendieck set theory when needed, for example in category theory).
-The database has been maintained for over twenty years (the first proofs in set.mm are dated August 1993).
+The database has been maintained for over thirty years (the first proofs in set.mm are dated September 1992).
 The database contains developments, among other fields, of set theory (ordinals and cardinals, recursion, equivalents of the axiom of choice, the continuum hypothesis...), the construction of the real and complex number systems, order theory, graph theory, abstract algebra, linear algebra, general topology, real and complex analysis, Hilbert spaces, number theory, and elementary geometry.
-This database was first created by Norman Megill, but as of 2019-10-04 there have been 48 contributors (including Norman Megill).

 The Metamath Proof Explorer references many text books that can be used in conjunction with Metamath.
 Thus, people interested in studying mathematics can use Metamath in connection with these books and verify that the proved assertions match the literature.